muaiyadh/bilgi-toolset/README.md

 MECA 202 @ 29.04.2022 Cuma/Friday.
 Time: ['11:00:00']
 ```

+NOTE: Don't forget the space between the course code and the number.
+"MATH 292" is fine, "MATH292" is not.

 ### 4. Zoom recordings chat sync fix and autoscroll

 Lets you manually fix the sync between the Zoom recording and the chat messages.